-Established in 1994 Mike Keighleys’ FAR OUT ADVENTURES has become one of Australia’s leading niche’ market tour operations.
+Established in 1994 FAR OUT ADVENTURES has become one of Australia’s leading niche’ market tour operations.

-Mike is a fifth generation Aussie who focuses on real Australian experiences as diverse as four wheel drive camping safaris deep into Arnhemland in the Northern Territory to staying at the luxurious El Questro cattle station in the Kimberley, Western Australia.
+Owner and operator Mike Keighley is a fifth generation Aussie who focuses on real Australian experiences as diverse as four wheel drive camping safaris deep into Arnhemland NT to staying at the luxurious El Questro cattle station in the Kimberley, Western Australia.

 Accommodation can range from five star hotels to camping under a million stars on a million acre cattle station – or a night at a classic Aussie Bush Pub.
 Transport as varied as Jet Ranger helicopters to off road Four Wheel drives.
 Cuisine as wild as eating Aboriginal bush tucker to gourmet meals at some of the country’s best outback restaurants…